Compare HUBB & ERIC Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Founded in 1888 by Harvey Hubbell, the eponymous company was the conduit through which the pull-chain lamp socket was originally sold.
 Hubbell has since grown into an electricity transmission and distribution behemoth, housing more than 75 brands that sell components found on power lines, electrical substations, and within commercial and industrial buildings.
 The company's primary operations are within the United States, where around 90% of revenue is derived.

-Ericsson provides telecom equipment and services that are primarily used to build and facilitate mobile networks through operations in three segments: networks, cloud and software services, and enterprises.
-The firm's customers have historically been primarily wireless carriers, but the firm is making a push to cater more to other enterprises as well, both as they try to take advantage of 5G capabilities and on other "as-a-service" communications platforms.
-The company also licenses its patents to handset manufacturers so their devices are compatible with wireless networks.
+Ericsson provides telecom equipment and services that are primarily used to build and operate mobile networks.
+The firm divides its business into three segments: networks, cloud and software services, and enterprise.
+Wireless carriers have traditionally been the firm's primary customers, but it is pushing to cater more to enterprises as well, as both try to take advantage of 5G capabilities and utilize "as-a-service" communications platforms.
+The company also licenses its patents to handset manufacturers.